cowboysdude/Under_Cabinet/README.md

 You can install diffusers or stick led's directly to under cabinet.

 ## Issues
 At present none but then I built this to use in my home.
+BUT...
+I did run into one problem.
+Too much light made the LEDS show at max brightness so playing with the map function is going to be a case by case basis.
 Perhaps you may run into issues with either the code or placement.
 For code issues there's plenty of help right on this forum [Arduino Forum](https://forum.arduino.cc/).
 Again VERY helpful and great people there.
 I'm new to writing Sketches for projects but once you do a couple it's pretty straight forward.
 BUT then if you really want something to work you'll find a way...
 I did.  ;) Special Thanks to kgray9 for the sketch AND all the help!!

 ## Development
 Want to contribute?
 Great!